Planning In Natural Language Improves LLM Search For Code Generation: Experimental Results

 For all search algorithms, we require that all output code be in the correct format specified, and we mark a solution as incorrect if it does not follow the intended formatting.
 The extracted code is then run through all tests of the program and marked as correct if and only if it passes all tests.

-All models are run with temperature $0.9$ and top-$p$ of $0.95$.
+All models are run with temperature $0.9$ and top-$p$ of $0.95$. (o1-mini was run with temperature $1.0$ and top-$p$ of $1.0$ because of API constraints.)
 Temperature was determined through a coarse hyperparameter sweep on \method{Repeated Sampling} and \method{IdeaSearch} from $T\in \{0.0, 0.1, 0.2, \dots, 1.2\}$, which we describe in Appendix~\ref{app:tempsweep}.

 Both \method{Repeated Sampling} and \method{IdeaSearch} generate exactly $n$ codes, whereas \method{PlanSearch} generates a variable number of codes, usually ranging on the order of 300 to 400.
 To compute pass@k, we use the unbiased estimator in Equation~\ref{eq:passatk_unbiased}~\citep{chen2021codex}\footnote{Note that the estimator in Equation~\ref{eq:passatk_unbiased} theoretically requires that the number of successes follows a binomial distribution. \method{Repeated Sampling} and \method{IdeaSearch} obey this, but \method{PlanSearch} generations may not be independent.
 See Appendix~\ref{app:unbiased} for more discussion.}.
 If $k > n$, we assume the remaining generations did not pass.
 To compute pass@k for filtering, we limit the pool of codes to those that are filtered, meaning that both $n$ and $c$ may shrink in size.
 This can be thought of as a conditional probability, where the condition is that the code passes public tests.
+For more information on public test filtering, see Section~\ref{sec:public_test_filtering}.